-Unfortunately, the APM track of the QPP is no less challenging.
 Alliance organizations continue to hear from their specialty physician members that active engagement in APMs is near impossible.
 Specialty-focused APMs exist, but they only consider a limited number of conditions or procedures, leaving the vast majority of specialists without a dedicated model.
-Others, such as the BPCI-A program, do not align with other physician quality reporting requirements under MIPS and fail to provide high performing practices with an incentive to stay in the program since they are held to exceedingly high cost targets that simply do not support high quality, appropriate care.
-Additionally, as discussed earlier, specialists that are "participants" in ACOs are usually part of large hospitals or health systems, but their role is passive; they do not meaningfully engage in quality improvement or cost containment activities specific to the ACO, as the accountability measures do not consider the conditions they treat, nor services provide.
-Other specialists that attempt to join ACOs are blocked from entry by the primary care physicians who lead them.
+Others, such as the Bundled Payments for Care Initiative-Advanced (BPCI-A) program, which CMS plans to sunset after 2025, do not align with other physician quality reporting requirements under MIPS and fail to provide high-performing practices with an incentive to stay in the program since they are held to exceedingly highcost targets that simply do not support high quality, appropriate care.
+Additionally, as discussed earlier, specialists who are "participants" in ACOs are usually part of large hospitals or health systems, but their role is passive; they do not meaningfully engage in quality improvement or cost containment activities specific to the ACO, as the accountability measures do not consider the conditions they treat, nor services provide.
+Other specialists who attempt to join ACOs are blocked from entry by the primary care physicians who lead them.

 These findings are not just speculative.
-As highlighted in MedPAC's July 2022 Data Book, 14 Health Care Spending and the Medicare Program,
+As highlighted in MedPAC's July 2022 Data Book, Health Care Spending and the Medicare Program,